-Disability pension: The benefit is equal to 65% of reference earnings if the insured has dependents; 40% if the insured cohabits but has no dependents; 50% if the insured lives alone.
-The pension is payable after 1 year of incapacity.
-(The first year is paid under the sickness benefit.)
+Disability pension: The benefit is equal to 65% of reference earnings if the insured has dependents; 40% if the insured cohabits but has no dependents; 53% if the insured lives alone.
+The pension is paid after 1 year of incapacity.

-Reference earnings are equal to the salary the insured would have received at the onset of disability.
+Reference earnings are equal to the salary the insured would have received at the date the disability began.